 CRTX

-Real CRT physics for After Effects.
+Real CRT physics for After Effects and Premiere Pro.

 Highlights